 The portfolio is selected for investors by our full-time investment team and Manager.

-We provide a K-1 by March each year and complete portfolio valuation statements twice a year.
+We provide a K-1 by end of March each year and complete portfolio valuation statements twice a year.

 Yes.
 Institutions and large investors can put a fixed amount in every deal we do through our Total Access Fund.
 Institutions or family offices can also participate in our Focused Funds that specialize on a sector or stage.